srikanthmadabhushi/ServiceNow_ITSM_Project2/README.md

 # ServiceNow ITSM + GenAI | Incident Summary Generator

 ## Overview
-This project demonstrates how a Generative AI-style flow can auto-generate summaries for resolved or closed incidents in ServiceNow ITSM.
+This project demonstrates how a Generative AI-style flow can auto-generate summaries for resolved or closed incidents in ServiceNow ITSM, using the **ServiceNow Personal Developer Instance (PDI) – Yokohama release**.

 ## Flow Logic
 1. Trigger: Incident Updated